lly007/FMRConv/README.md

 # Introduction

-This project propose a new scheme, called Frame Point Attention Convolution (FPAC), for performing the 3D point cloud convolution and extracting the features from the individual cloud points.
+This project propose a new scheme, called Frame Multi-Relationship Convolution (FMRConv), for performing the 3D point cloud convolution and extracting the features from the individual cloud points.